 What do you do with extra omelets?
 Can you reheat them and will they even taste very good if you do?

-You can bake or reheat your omelet on the stove, but the easiest way to reheat your omelet is simply by using the microwave.
+You can bake or reheat an omelet on the stove, but the easiest way to reheat your omelet is simply by using the microwave.

 We will share with you tips for each method, but know that our recommendation lies with microwaving to reheat.
 It is the simplest reheating process and provides great results.